srosanba/mayotablemacro/README.md

   **Thought**: the two-call process could run afoul of differing numbers of rows in the output for the two calls.
 Think about ways to possibly avoid this issue.
 Would be a potential problem for the nesting approach as well.
 1. Output Shells
   a.
 Would be AMAZING if when a table was output, a specs shell would also get output!
   **Thought**: since table is built in a dataset first, and since all columns are character variables, should be straightforward to create a specs shell with the translate function.
+  **RESOLUTION**: added parameter OUTSHELL.
+Specify name of dataset to create with Xs in place of numbers.
+Then call `%tablemrg` with that dataset.
+Not perfect yet as the header N values are not converted to Xs.
 1. Character pvalues compatible with RhoTables
   a.
 Currently p-values are output as character with ‘~’ to print super scripts.
 You either have to strip the pvalue of the superscript or find the correct numeric p-value to convert it to character before passing to RhoTables.
 Would be nice if this variable were already created.
   **Thought**: should be straightforward with a new variable.